 Dec.
 25 and April 15 are two of the most memorable dates on the American calendar.
 The first is the eagerly anticipated culmination of a joyful season of celebration, gift-giving, and general goodwill.
-The second date – the day income tax returns must be filed – is a day of dread, stress, anger, and fear for many people.
+The second date — the day we must file income tax returns — is a day of dread, stress, anger, and fear for many people.

-Even though three out of every four filers receive a refund, nobody likes income tax time.
-However, there are ways to make the experience less hectic and easier to endure.
+Even though nearly 3 out of every 4 filers receive a tax refund, nobody likes income tax time.
+However, there are ways to make tax season less hectic and easier to endure.

-How to More Easily File Your Income Tax Form
+How to File Your Income Tax Form With Less Stress

 It also increases the probability of incorrectly calculating your tax liability.
 If you pay too little, you may be subject to a tax audit and additional penalties.
 If you pay too much, you’re effectively giving the government a donation.
 Avoid such troubles by following these tips.

-- Business Information.
 If you own a small business, perform freelancing jobs, or have other side income, you need to keep your business income and expense items separate from your personal information.
-Some expenses are deductible for a business but not a personal filer.
-If you have questions about what type of information to save, review Schedule C of Form 1040.

 2. Review Tax Filings From Previous Years

-I keep paper copies as well as scanned copies of past years’ returns, in addition to four spreadsheets detailing my income and expenses for each year.
-One spreadsheet contains the information from Form 1040, while the others have previously filed data for Schedules A, C, and D. This allows me to quickly check whether I’ve overlooked an income or expense item, as well as the year-to-year changes in amounts.
+I keep paper and scanned copies of past years’ returns in addition to four spreadsheets detailing my income and expenses for each year.
+One spreadsheet contains the information from Form 1040, while the others have previously filed data for Schedules A, C, and D. That allows me to quickly check whether I’ve overlooked an income or expense item, as well as the year-to-year changes in amounts.

-3. Fund IRAs and SEPs to Allowable Limits
+3. Fund IRAs & SEPs to Allowable Limits

-Pro tip: If you have a 401(k) or IRA, make sure you sign up for a free portfolio analysis from Blooom.
-Simply connect your account and you’ll quickly be able to see how you’re doing, including risk, diversification, and fees you’re paying.
+Pro tip: If you have a 401(k) or IRA, sign up for a free portfolio analysis from Blooom.
+Simply connect your account to quickly see how you’re doing, including risk, diversification, and fees.

-4. Automate or Outsource Tax Calculation and Filing
+4. Automate or Outsource Tax Calculation & Filing

-The IRS even offers free tax filing software for taxpayers with an adjusted gross income of $69,000 or less.
-To determine whether you’re eligible for the free software, check last year’s return for your adjusted gross income (AGI), which appears on line 7 of the 2018 version of Form 1040.
+The IRS even offers free tax filing software for taxpayers with an adjusted gross income of $72,000 or less.
+To determine whether you’re eligible for the free software, check last year’s return for your adjusted gross income, which appears on line 82 of the 2019 version of Form 1040.

-When deciding whether to use a professional preparer or a software program, consider your income, the complexity of your return, unusual events that significantly affect your income or expenses, and your concern about a tax audit.
+When deciding whether to use a tax expert versus a software program or a software program for tax prep, consider your income, the complexity of your return, unusual events that significantly affect your income or expenses, and your concern about a tax audit.

-You should consult an experienced tax professional before filing taxes this year if you:
+You should consult a certified public accountant or another experienced tax professional (rather than a tax preparer or DIY) before filing taxes this year if you:

 - Have a gross income greater than $150,000